Smuggling in the Suir Estuary

 One of the first instances of formal taxation dates to the reign of King John I, when in 1203 he ordered a tax placed on woollen goods leaving his jurisdiction for the continent.
 Inevitably as soon as rulers sought to levy taxes men sought ways to avoid such taxes.
 The history of smuggling is intricately linked with the history of taxation.

-the ones that no one has ever heard of.
-The level of detection is low and
+By its nature smuggling is a difficult subject to research; the most successful smugglers are the ones that no one has ever heard of.
+The level of detection is low and primary sources are scarce.
+The majority of historical evidence comes from the

 Revenue cutter pursuing a suspect circa 1830